 What type of training qualifies as a genuine company expense?

-The cost of training can be claimed as a legitimate business expense by your company, as long as it is associated directly with your current trade.
+Your company can claim the cost of training as a legitimate business expense as long as it is associated directly with your current trade.

 There should be a tangible benefit to your company, and you should bear in mind HMRC’s general guidance that any expenses must be incurred wholly and exclusively for the purposes of the business.

-If you follow this golden rule, then you can’t go far wrong.
+If you follow this golden rule, you can’t go far wrong.

 Who is the training for?

-There is no reason why these other areas cannot also be made available to all employees if there is a direct benefit to the business.
+There is no reason why these other areas cannot also be made available to all employees if they directly benefit the business.

 What about training overseas?